STEP 1: Choose your Blogging Platform

 Tracking the number of people who visit your site, how long they stay, and what pages they visit are the beginnings of a robust analytics approach.
 This plugin makes it easy to connect your blog with the Google Analytics

-This will allow you to understand how your website is performing and eventually use that data to improve your marketing and your usability.
+This will allow you to understand how your blog is performing and eventually use that data to improve your marketing and your usability.

 3. Contact Form 7